Jbuiles/Linux-Deploy-System/README.md

 Whenever there is a new version available for your files or application, this system will automatically create a package of all your files and then deploy them to a desired location on your Quality Assurance server for testing before being sent to the production server for live use.

 # Disclaimer
 This project is still under construction and code or features may change or vary at any point.
-I am not responsible for any losses or damages you incur if you decide to use this system.